-- (f) Sales percentage change and same-restaurant sales percentage change for IHOP company-operated restaurants are not meaningful ("n.m.") due to the relatively small number and test-market nature of the restaurants, along with the periodic inclusion of restaurants reacquired from franchisees that are temporarily operated by the Company. - (g) The sales percentage change for Applebee's franchise and company-operated restaurants is impacted by the franchising of 83 company-operated restaurants during 2010, seven company-operated restaurants during 2008.
+- Sales percentage change and same-restaurant sales percentage change for IHOP company-operated restaurants are not meaningful ("n.m.") due to the relatively small number and test-market nature of the restaurants, along with the periodic inclusion of restaurants reacquired from franchisees that are temporarily operated by the Company. - (g) The sales percentage change for Applebee's franchise and company-operated restaurants is impacted by the franchising of 83 company-operated restaurants during 2010, seven company-operated restaurants during 2009 and 103 company-operated restaurants during 2008.